marwhals/java-reference/src/performanceTuning/JVMPerformanceTuning.md

 # Monitoring the Heap

+## What is a soft leak

+## Into to VisualVM

+## Monitoring the size of your heap over time

+## Fixing the problem and check the heap size

 ---

 # Analysing a heap dump

+## Generating a heap dump

+## Viewing a heap dump

 ---

 # Generational Garbage Collection

+## How the garbage collector works out what is garbage

+## Why the heap is divided into generations

+## The internals of the Young Generation

+## Viewing the generations in VisualVM

+## Viewing the heap when there's a soft leak

 ---

 # Garbage Collector tuning and selection

+## Monitoring Garbage Collections

+## Turning off automated heap allocation sizing

+## Tuning garbage collection - Old and young allocation

+## Tuning garbage collection - survivor space allocation

+## Tuning garbage collection - generations needed to become old

+## Selecting a garbage collector

+## The G1 garbage collector

+## Tuning the G1 garbage collector

+## String de-duplication

 ---

 # Using a profiler to analyse application performance

+## Java Mission Control (JMC)

+## Building the JMC binaries

+## Running JMC and connecting to a VM

+## Customising the overview tab

+## The MBean browser tab

+## System, Memory and Diagnostic Commands tabs

+## Example

+## Using the flight recorder

+## Analysing a flight recording

+## Improving the application

 ---

 # Assessing Performance

+## Why bench marking isn't straight forward

+## Setting up the code for benchmarking

+## A simple approach to micro-benchmarking

+## Adding in a warm-up period

+## Comparing two code alternatives

+## Using Macro-benchmarking

 ---